Typography

 So to be really verbose here, what that rule is saying is:

-- I'd like to use the "Barlow" font, please.
+- I'd like to use the "InterVariable" font, please.

-- If you don't have that, try "Din Pro" font, please.
+- If you don't have that, try "Din Pro" font.

 - you don't have that, try "Roboto" next.